owncloud/ios-legacy/SETUP.md

 ### 3. Create pull request:

-NOTE: You must sign the [Contributor Agreement][1] before your changes can be accepted!
+NOTE: You must sign the [Contributor Agreement][1] or contribute your code under the [MIT license][2] before your changes can be accepted!
+See the [iOS license exception][3] for testing the ownCloud iOS app on Apple hardware.

 * Commit your changes locally: "git commit -a"
 * Push your changes to your Github repo: "git push"